platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 {{< note >}}

-When no resource initialization strategy is defined, the following applies:
+Unless you explicitly set another resource initialization strategy, the following strategies are used:

-- If you're not using a [source integration](/integrations/_index.md): the `default` strategy is used.
+- `default` when you first deploy your project or a new service/application
-- If you're using a source integration: the `parent` strategy is used.
+- `parent` for a new environment created through a [source integration](/integrations/_index.md)

 {{< /note >}}